chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

 #### Deploy the real backend on Cloud Function

-Go the Cloud Shell, run the commands given in the lab.
+Go to the Cloud Shell, run the commands given in the lab.

    ```bash
    # Make subdirectories for the code